 R value is the way we quantify how much the insulation helps reduce heat flow; the R actually stands for resistance — resistance to heat flow.
 In Albuquerque, our current building code is R38 for the ceiling of a home.
 However, that is the bare bones minimum.
 Actually, the department of energy says for our Albuquerque climate zone we should have at least R49 to R60, this is for both existing homes and new construction homes.

 For the walls in new construction, the Albuquerque building code is (19 in a 2×6 frame; R24 in a 2×6 wall construction is the best R-value to attain.

 Can insulation get moldy?

 As with any product that gets wet, mold can begin to grow.
 So yes, insulation that has been exposed to moisture can grow mold.
 This can happen with a roof leak, air conditioner leak, or any water leak throughout the home.
-However, not all mold issues come form leaks.
-Controlling moisture can prevent mold growth and make your home mor comfortable and less costly to heat and cool.
+However, not all mold issues come from leaks.
+Controlling moisture can prevent mold growth and make your home more comfortable and less costly to heat and cool.
 Air movement accounts for more that 98% of all water vapor movement in homes.
-Air naturally moves form high pressure to lower pressure, generally through holes or cracks in the building envelope.
-Air sealing holes and adding insulation to help reduce the heat transfer of flow can help solve moisture problems.
+Air naturally moves from high pressure to lower pressure, generally through holes or cracks in the building envelope.
+Sealing air holes and adding insulation to help reduce the heat transfer can help solve moisture problems.